 Activities: Carol Bishop reported that the Committee met on June 7th in the Auditorium.
 Having just received the news that we can unmask, we discussed how we would begin our venture out into the community.
 We will start slowly and will not include restaurants until after the summer.
 Most of the activities will take place here at home, with the addition of Stango Park Concerts, Clear Space, St. Peter's Arts and Crafts Fair, and the beach.
-The new calendar form is well thought out and meets the needs that Lauri found lacking in the previous form.

 Outdoor shuffleboard play started last Saturday.
 There are 14 teams this year and games start at 10 am to hopefully beat the heat.
+A few more players are needed.